 Harvesting New Potatoes

 New potatoes are small, tender potatoes that are harvested and eaten right away.
 They do not store well.
 When the plants finish flowering, dig around the edges of the plant with a garden fork and lever up the bundle of potatoes to expose them.
 (You're less likely to cut the tubers if you use a garden fork instead of a shovel.)
 Typically, the potatoes are about 4 inches to 6 inches deep in the soil.
 If you are careful, smaller potatoes can be left in place and gently replanted to allow them to continue growing.

 While they are normally eaten right away, new potatoes can be stored for several months, but they won't keep as long as fully ripened and cured potatoes.
 Store new potatoes in a dark location at a temperature of 38 to 40 degrees.

 Harvesting Ripened Potatoes for Storage

-To harvest large potatoes for storage, let the plant continue to grow after blooming.
+To harvest large, mature potatoes for storage, let the plant continue to grow after blooming.
 Keep hilling up the soil or add mulch around the plants so the tubers aren't exposed to sunlight.
-Once the foliage has died back at the top, dig up your tubers with a garden fork.
+Once the foliage has died back at the top dig up your tubers with a garden fork.
 The proper month for harvest will depend on the potato type and your particular growing region, but it is usually August or September.
 Don't worry if the plants have been killed by hard frost, as the first aboveground frost won't affect the tubers.
-However, keeping them in the cold ground too long can cause the potatoes to freeze so harvest soon when after the foliage dies back.
+However, keeping them in the cold ground too long can cause the potatoes to freeze so harvest soon after the foliage dies back.